-- Hoyt Sherman Place applied for a National Endowment of the Humanities, Sustaining Cultural Heritage Collections (SCHC) grant in 2017 for \$36,507 to support a two-part project to environmentally sustain and physically protect its historical and valuable art collection.
-This request is for equipment that would allow Hoyt Sherman Place Foundation to monitor the environment of its gallery spaces. - \$20,000 from the NEA in support of the OPERA lowa Educational Troupe program for the Des Moines Metro Opera 2019 OPERA lowa Tour which covers over 70 lowa communities to reach approximately 26,000 children and adults across every congressional district through classroom workshops and onsite musical performances. - The Des Moines Symphony has submitted a \$15,000 request to the NEA to support the 2019 Youth Concerts where more than 5,000 Greater Des Moines (DSM) students in the fourth and fifth grades learn in-depth about orchestral music through an enhanced, multi-media curriculum provided to each school, then see and hear a live Des Moines Symphony performance at its home at the Des Moines Civic Center.
-Support for Youth Concerts helps accomplish a commitment to offering live performances to an increasing number of youth (under age 18) through discounted and free tickets.
+- A \$300,000 NEH grant to create a national digital resource of historically significant newspapers which will be freely accessible via the Internet.
+The State Historical Society of Iowa's Iowa Digital Newspaper Project has received four rounds of grants with continuous support from 2012 to 2020 with plans to apply for a fifth grant as part of the 2020-2022 cycle to continue digitization of Iowa's historic newspapers expanding public access. - A request of \$350,000 from the State Historical Society of Iowa for a NEH SCHC Implementation Grant in order to purchase and install new museum-quality lighting in the 45,000 square feet of museum gallery space in the State Historical Museum of Iowa. - Des Moines Metro Opera applied for \$20,000 from the NEA in support of the OPERA Iowa Educational Troupe's 2020 season.
+The OPERA Iowa Tour annually covers over 70 Iowa communities to reach approximately 26,000 children and adults through engaging classroom workshops and onsite musical performances throughout Iowa and contiguous states. - The Des Moines Symphony has submitted a \$15,000 request to the NEA to support the 2020 Youth Concerts where more than 5,000 DSM students in the fourth and fifth grades learn in-depth about orchestral music through an enhanced, multi-media curriculum provided to each school, then see and hear a live Des Moines Symphony Performance at the Des Moines Civic Center.
+Support for Youth Concerts helps accomplish a commitment to offering live performances to an increasing number of youths through discounted and free tickets. - The 21st Century Community Learning Centers grant through the U.S. Department of Education, as a collaboration between the Des Moines Public Schools and the After School Arts Program (ASAP).